opencv/opencv/modules/legacy/doc/motion_analysis.rst

     :param curr: Second image, 8-bit, single-channel

-    :param usePrevious: Flag that specifies whether to use the input velocity as initial approximations or not.
+    :param use_previous: Flag that specifies whether to use the input velocity as initial approximations or not.

     :param velx: Horizontal component of the optical flow of the same size as input images, 32-bit floating-point, single-channel